GSA/ficam-playbooks/_fpki/common/03_distribute_os.md

 <br>

-### Red Hat Enterprise Linux, CentOS, and other non-Debian-based kernels
+### Red Hat Enterprise Linux, CentOS, and Other Non-Debian-Based Kernels

 1. Launch the command line.